LibreCAD/docs/ref/fundamentals.rst

 Cartesian
 `````````

 The *Cartesian* coordinate system is commonly used in most CAD programs.
-Cartesian coordinates take the form *X,Y* where X is the horizontal axis and Y is the vertical axis.
+Cartesian coordinates take the form *X,Y* where X is measured along the horizontal axis and Y on the vertical axis.
+Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.
 A specific point in a drawing is located by exact distances from the X and Y axis - for example a point in a drawing could be "100,75", as shown here.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst